ARM-software/psa-api/doc/fwu/appendix/sra.rst

 The firmware creator and update server components are representative: in a real implementation of the process these roles may be distributed amongst multiple systems and stakeholders.

-|API| is a C language API.
+The |API| is a C language API.
 Therefore, any implementation of the API must execute, at least partially, within the context of the calling application.
 When an implementation includes a trust boundary, the mechanism and protocol for communication across the boundary is :scterm:`implementation defined`.

 The |API| supports implementation in various deployment architectures, described in :secref:`deployment`.
 The operation and dataflow of the firmware update process is similar across these deployments.
 However, the trust boundaries within the device are different.